paulopimenta6/ph_codes/R/elsa/img/glm_bin.md

 #### Interpretation:

+- Intercept (0.7822): The log-odds of a person having hypertension when sodium is zero.
-- Sodium (sod): Not significant (p = 0.349), indicating no strong evidence that sodium alone predicts hypertension in this model.
+- Sodium (sod) (Estimate = -0.0005257): Not significant (p = 0.349), indicating no strong evidence that sodium alone predicts hypertension in this model.
+- Model fit: AIC (6396.3): The highest AIC value indicates that this model has the worst fit among the models analyzed.

 ### Model 4: Potassium Only